-- 4 Lessons from the Parable of the Hidden Treasure
+- 4 Parable of the Hidden Treasure Lessons

-- The Parable of the Talents Teaches Us 5 Life Lessons
+- The Parable of the Talents Meaning and 5 Life Lessons

-- 3 Ways the Parable of the Lost Sheep Shows How Much Jesus Loves Us
+- 3 Parable of the Lost Sheep Lessons Show Jesus’ Love

-- 4 Salvation Lessons from the Parable of the Ten Virgins
+- 4 Moral Lessons from The Parable of the Ten Virgins

 - 3 Life Lessons from the Parable of the Rich Fool